Mumtaz Daultana

-Mian Mumtaz Daulatana (20 February 1916 – 30 January 1995) was a Pakistani politician and independence activist who served as the second Chief Minister of West Punjab from 1951 to 1953.
+Mian Mumtaz Daulatana (Note: Punjabi/) (20 February 1916 – 30 January 1995) was a Pakistani politician and independence activist who served as the second chief minister of West Punjab from 1951 to 1953.
 He also served as the minister of defence in the federal government from October to December 1957.

 Early life

 Daultana was born in Luddan in 1916, the son of Nawab Ahmad Yar Khan Daultana, a wealthy Punjabi landowner.
 He belonged to the Daultana clan of the Johiya tribe.
 His father was a supporter of the Unionist Party in the Punjab, whilst his uncle Chaudhry Sir Shahab-ud-Din was the first speaker of the Provincial Assembly of the Punjab.

 Daultana studied history at Government College, Lahore, graduating in 1933.
 Thereafter he moved to the United Kingdom and completed a Master of Arts at Corpus Christi College, Oxford.
 Whilst at the University of Oxford he was elected President of the Indian society.
 He was called to the Bar at Middle Temple in 1939.